 - St. Luke's Home for Aged Women was founded as a memorial to King Edward VII.

 - As a result of the 1834 Poorlaw Amendment Act reforms, this parish became the center of the Chesterfield Poorlaw Union.
+The workhouse was built in 1839 on Newbold Road.

 - Chesterfield Wills and Inventories, 1521-1603 - one of Derbyshire Record Society